emmercm/www/src/Welcome file.md

 ### Feature: added "cracked" game type

-Games considered "cracked" have had some kind of copy prote
+A new "cracked" game type has been added that will affect the `{gameType}` [output token](https://igir.io/output/tokens/).
+Games considered "cracked" have had some kind of copy protection removed, and by definition are not retail.

 ### Fix: parent/clone inference with game "alternates"